oortsang/BiophysLearning/README.md

 # BiophysLearning
-ML Research for Roux Lab at UChicago
+ML Research for Roux Group at UChicago